isabelroses/website/content/nix-shells.md

 })
 ```

-In this example we are adding additional rust tooling to our shell.
-This is beacuse those inputs are not there in our dependencies that we have defined in our `default.nix` file.
+In this example we are adding additional Rust tooling to our shell.
+This is because those inputs are not there in our dependencies that we have defined in our `default.nix` file.

 ## But what if I don't want to have `default.nix` file?

-Lucky for you nix still has a solution for this `pkgs.mkShell` or `pkgs.mkShellNoCC`.
-Your first question after seeing these is likely what is the difference between the two.
-The difference is that `mkShell` includes a c compiler in the shell environment, whilst `mkShellNoCC` does not.
+Nix still has a solution for this — `pkgs.mkShell` or `pkgs.mkShellNoCC`.
+Your first question after seeing these is likely how are these two different?
+The difference is that `mkShell` includes a C compiler in the shell environment, whilst `mkShellNoCC` does not.

 ```nix
 {